U.S. flag

 Fingerprint and Palm Print Submission

-SORNA requires fingerprint and palm prints to be taken from sex offenders during registration for entry into the FBI’s Next Generation Identification system.
+SORNA requires fingerprint and palm prints to be taken from sex offenders during registration for entry into the FBI’s Next Generation Identification (NGI) system.
 Tribal jurisdictions can use digital print-taking devices (live scan) to collect prints or, if unavailable, can take rolled, inked prints.
-Tribes can submit prints to NGI following state or local agreements, mailed to the FBI or sent electronically via the Tribal Access Program.
+Tribes can submit prints to NGI following state or local agreements, either by mailing them to the FBI or sending them electronically via the Tribal Access Program.

 Ordering fingerprint cards and training aids